 Before we can commercialize any of our products or product candidates, if approved, the DEA will need to determine the controlled substance schedule, taking into account the recommendation of the FDA.
 This may be a lengthy process that could delay our marketing of a product candidate and could potentially diminish any regulatory exclusivity periods for which we may be eligible.
-The DEA determined APADAZ and AZSTARYS to be Schedule II drugs.
-In addition, the DEA scheduled SDX, the prodrug present within AZSTARYS, and determined it to be a Schedule IV drug.
-We expect that most of our other product candidates, including KP484, KP879 and KP1077, if approved, will be regulated as "controlled substances" as defined in the CSA and the implementing regulations of the DEA, which establish registration, security, recordkeeping, reporting, storage, distribution, importation, inventory, quota and other requirements administered by the DEA.
-These requirements are applicable to us, to our contract manufacturers and to distributiors, prescribers and dispensers of our product candidates.
+The FDA has recommended that AZSTARYS be regulated as a "controlled substance" as defined in the CSA.
+For APADAZ, the DEA has determined it to be a Schedule II drug.
+We expect that most of our other product candidates, including KP484 and KP879, if approved, will be regulated as "controlled substances" as defined in the CSA and the implementing regulations of the DEA, which establish registration, security, recordkeeping, reporting, storage, distribution, importation, exportation, inventory, quota and other requirements administered by the DEA.
+These requirements are applicable to us, to our contract manufacturers and to distributors, prescribers and dispensers of our product candidates.
 The DEA regulates the handling of controlled substances through a closed chain of distribution.
 This control extends to the equipment and raw materials used in their manufacture and packaging, in order to prevent loss and diversion into illicit channels of commerce.
 A number of states and foreign countries also independently regulate these drugs as controlled substances.